evanstella/C-Parallel-Computing/README.md

 # An Asynchronous Computing Implementation for C

-This is a simple asynchronous parallel thread pool implementation for ANSI C that is meant to mimic the user-friendly interface of MATLAB's Parallel Computing Toolbox.
+This is a simple asynchronous parallel thread pool implementation for ANSI C that is meant to mimic the user-friendly interface of MATLAB's Parallel Computing Toolbox thread pool implementation.
 The code is implemented using POSIX Threads but no external dependances.
 Projects using this code should be compiled with `-lpthread`.

 ## Interface